laravel/docs/artisan-arabic.md

 As you might expect, the `getSubscribedSignals` method should return an array of the signals that your command can handle, while the `handleSignal` method receives the signal and can respond accordingly.

-ÇáØÑíŞÉ `getSubscribedSignals`  ÊÚíÏ ãÕİæİÉ ÅÔÇÑÇÊ íÚÇáÌåÇ ÇáÃãÑ ÇáØÑíŞÉ `handleSignal`  ÊÓÊŞÈá ÇáÅÔÇÑÇÊ
+Ø§Ù„Ø·Ø±ÙŠÙ‚Ø© `getSubscribedSignals`  ØªØ¹ÙŠØ¯ Ù…ØµÙÙˆÙØ© Ø¥Ø´Ø§Ø±Ø§Øª ÙŠØ¹Ø§Ù„Ø¬Ù‡Ø§ Ø§Ù„Ø£Ù…Ø±
+Ø§Ù„Ø·Ø±ÙŠÙ‚Ø© `handleSignal`  ØªØ³ØªÙ‚Ø¨Ù„ Ø§Ù„Ø¥Ø´Ø§Ø±Ø§Øª

-<a name="stub-customization"></a> ÊÎÕíÕ ÌÒÁ
+<a name="stub-customization"></a> ØªØ®ØµÙŠØµ Ø¬Ø²Ø¡
-## Stub Customization ÊÎÕíÕ ÌÒÁ
+## Stub Customization ØªØ®ØµÙŠØµ Ø¬Ø²Ø¡
 The Artisan console's `make` commands are used to create a variety of classes, such as controllers, jobs, migrations, and tests.
 These classes are generated using "stub" files that are populated with values based on your input.
 However, you may want to make small changes to files generated by Artisan.
 To accomplish this, you may use the `stub:publish` command to publish the most common stubs to your application so that you can customize them:

-ÃæÇãÑ Artisan console's `make` áÅäÔÇÁ Õİæİ ãËá controllers æ jobs æ migrations æ tests åĞå ÇáÕİæİ ÊÓÊÎÏã ãáİÇÊ stub
+Ø£ÙˆØ§Ù…Ø± Artisan console's `make` Ù„Ø¥Ù†Ø´Ø§Ø¡ ØµÙÙˆÙ Ù…Ø«Ù„ controllers Ùˆ jobs Ùˆ migrations Ùˆ tests Ù‡Ø°Ù‡ Ø§Ù„ØµÙÙˆÙ ØªØ³ØªØ®Ø¯Ù… Ù…Ù„ÙØ§Øª stub
-ÊÊÖãä Şíã ÊÚÊãÏ Úáì ÏÎáß
-äÓÊÎÏã`stub:publish`  áäÔÑ stubs İí ÇáÊØÈíŞ ÈÇáÊÇáí íãßä ÊÎÕíÕåã
+ØªØªØ¶Ù…Ù† Ù‚ÙŠÙ… ØªØ¹ØªÙ…Ø¯ Ø¹Ù„Ù‰ Ø¯Ø®Ù„Ùƒ
+Ù†Ø³ØªØ®Ø¯Ù…`stub:publish`  Ù„Ù†Ø´Ø± stubs ÙÙŠ Ø§Ù„ØªØ·Ø¨ÙŠÙ‚ Ø¨Ø§Ù„ØªØ§Ù„ÙŠ ÙŠÙ…ÙƒÙ† ØªØ®ØµÙŠØµÙ‡Ù…